MicrosoftDocs/labs/labs/insiderdevtour2018/graph/includes/2_Getting_Started_with_Quick_Start.md

-# Getting started - creating an App ID
+# Getting started - Creating an App ID

 In order for our applications to use the Microsoft Graph API, we must have an application ID.